ManticoreGamesInc/platform-documentation/src/tutorials/terrain_reference.md

 !!!note
     When adding foliage only use assets from the **STATIC MESH PICKER** window can be used.
 Custom templates cannot be used as foliage.

 The object selected from the **STATIC MESH PICKER** window will now be randomly spread throughout the terrain as foliage.
 By default, the foliage added will be associated with the _first_ terrain material.
-This means that the foliage that was just made will only appear on terrain areas covered by the _first_ terrain material.
+This means that the foliage that was generated will only appear on terrain areas covered by the material in the first material slot of the terrain.

 ![Arch on Terrain](../img/TerrainReference/ArchOnTerrain.png){: .center loading="lazy" }

 ### Removing Foliage

-To remove foliage, right click on then foliage object.
+To remove foliage, right click on the foliage object.
 Then select the **Remove** option from the drop down list.
+Alternatively, painting over a foliage instance with a different terrain material will remove that foliage instance.
+This alternative method will only remove the foliage instance if the foliage instance is not associated with the newly painted terrain material.

 <div class="mt-video">
     <video autoplay loop muted playsinline poster="/img/EditorManual/Abilities/Gem.png" class = "center" style="width:50%">